All You Need to Know about Otsukaresama

 It is also a bit more rigid than Otsukaresama so when shortened, the only thing that gets shortened or changed to a feeling of familiarity would be the 様 (Sama) of this phrase to さん (San) as well as just losing it altogether and becoming the simple word ご苦労 (Gokurou) instead of while still conveying the greeting.

-As it is common in Japanese, words get shortened, sounds get abbreviated or simply a word that is commonly used as a regional dialect gets taken into mainstream culture by the younger generations.
-Some of the most common alternatives for Otsukaresama will be written below.
+As is common in Japanese, words are shortened, sounds are abbreviated, or simply a word that is commonly used as a regional dialect is adopted into mainstream culture by younger generations.
+Below are some of the more common alternatives for Otsukaresama.

 おつかれー Otsukaree